RyanTheAllmighty/Allmighty-Docker-Manager/STYLE.md

     /**
      * Where the magic happens.
 Notice I end in a period.
      *
-     * @param {String} arguments - All the arguments passed in from the command line, notice I don't end in a period */
+     * @param {String} arguments - lower case start.
+All the arguments passed in from the command line, notice I don't end in a period
+     */